noi-techpark/odh-docs/source/datasets.rst

 Datasets in the Mobility Domain
 -------------------------------

-.. versionchanged:: June-2020 Direct link to the browsable version of the datasets.
+.. versionchanged:: 2020.06 Direct link to the browsable version of the datasets.

+.. versionchanged:: 2020.09 Improved description of datasets in the mobility domain, including external links, use cases, and

 .. contents:: List of datasets in the mobility domain.
    :local: